noear/folkmq/README_EN.md

 ## Features

+* High throughput, low latency

+FolkMQ runs purely in memory and can process hundreds of thousands of messages per second with minimum latency of less than a millisecond.

+* Extensibility

+FolkMQ Broker cluster <mark> supports FolkMQ-Server node hot extension </mark>.
+When the flow is high, it can be added at any time, and the flow can be reduced when it is low

+* Durability, reliability

+Messages are snapshot persisted (similar to redis) to local disk, and data backup is supported to prevent data loss

-* Fast, really fast (Stand-alone version, ～ 180K TPS).
+* Fast (standalone, ~ 180K TPS).
 A bit like Redis is to MySql.

 <img src="DEV-TEST.png" width="600" />